draber/dom-node/README.md

 }
 ```
 ##### `aria`
-Before you set anything `aria`-related consider the [first rule of ARIA use](https://www.w3.org/TR/using-aria/#firstrule); there probably already exists an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for your particular purpose.
+Before you set anything ARIA-related consider the [first rule of ARIA use](https://www.w3.org/TR/using-aria/#firstrule); there probably already exists an [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for your particular purpose.

 With that being said, you can set ARIA rules like this:
 ```javascript